luisjmoreno/ADLockedOutNotification/README.md

 Additional technical information

 Mycred.xml file contains the encrypted credentials needed to authenticate to the smtp server.
-The email function sends an HTML formatted email because it contains a table with the “Device name” and “Date and Time” of the locked-out event.
+To create this file, you can find the link to the website in the "Documentation-and-resources.txt" section.
+The email function sends an HTML formatted email and contains a table with the “Device name” and “Date and Time” of the locked-out event.
 The email will be encrypted in transit by using the -UseSsl value.
 The second email address is pulled from the Active Directory LDAP info value.
 This field contains an email in the form of name@domain.com.

+Throughout the script, I added sections to test certain actions if necessary.
+These sections are commented and not required for the script, these are only for trobleshooting purposes.

 Credits and references: